What is Reiki?

 Receiving a Reiki Treatment

-A professional practitioner is generally someone who has completed training in and achieved at least Reiki Level 2.
+A professional practitioner is someone who has completed training in and achieved at least Reiki Level 2.
+(See Reiki Levels above).

-Ideally a professional practitioner has trained in workplace first aid and keeps their certificate up to date by undertaking on-going training.
+Ideally, a professional practitioner has been trained in workplace first aid, has the appropriate insurance and keeps their certificates up to date by undertaking ongoing training.
+These should be available on request.

-A practitioner should abide by all the relevant laws of Aotearoa New Zealand as well as our Code of Ethics and Rules of Practice which they sign as part of the Reiki NZ Inc. membership contract.
+A practitioner should abide by all the relevant laws of Aotearoa, New Zealand, and comply with our Code of Ethics and Rules of Practice, which they sign as part of the Reiki NZ Inc. membership contract.
+See our Code of Ethics and Rules of Practice here.

-One of the most important responsibilities as practitioner is confidentiality, which is clearly stated in the Code of Ethics.
+One of a practitioner's most important responsibilities is confidentiality, which is clearly stated in the Code of Ethics.

-As a client you will seek a compassionate, caring practitioner who works strictly within their qualification.
+As a client, you should find a compassionate, caring practitioner who works strictly within their qualifications.

-The practitioner’s clinic room should be comfortable, clean and safe, and all their certificates including their membership certificate and Code of Ethics, displayed.
+The practitioner’s clinic room should be comfortable, clean, and safe, and all their certificates, including their membership certificate, should be displayed.

-A Reiki practitioner is able to clearly explain what Reiki is, what can be expected during and after treatments, and keeps treatment records.
+A Reiki practitioner can clearly explain Reiki and what to expect during and after treatments and may keep treatment records.

-A client will feel safe and cared for during the Reiki session, and the practitioner will be repectful of their clients’ privacy and personal space during the consultation.
+The client will feel safe and cared for during the Reiki session, and the practitioner will respect the client’s privacy and personal space during the consultation.

 The charges and fee structure should be clearly explained before the Reiki session starts.